At 100, The National Park Service's Oldest Active Ranger Is Still Going Strong

 Soskin's career with the National Park Service began in 2000 after she attended a presentation on a plan to create the Rosie the Riveter/WWII Home Front National Historical Park.

-At the time, then-superintendent of NPS, Judy Hart, recalls being surprised to hear Soskin proclaim "a love-hate relationship with Rosie," NPS wrote in an article.
+At the time, Judy Hart, the park's founding superintendent, recalls being surprised to hear Soskin proclaim "a love-hate relationship with Rosie," the park service wrote in an article.

 "That really is a white woman's story," Soskin said in a 2014 NPR interview.

-Soskin told NPS that she knew first-hand the stories of women who worked in wartime industry including their experiences battling racism, segregation and discrimination.
+Soskin told the National Park Service that she knew firsthand the stories of women who worked in wartime industry, including their experiences battling racism, segregation and discrimination.

-Despite her mixed feelings on Rosie, Soskin began working with the Park Service on a grant to help tell untold stories of Black Americans and the home front during WWII, according to NPS.
+Despite her mixed feelings on Rosie, Soskin began working with the park service on a grant to help tell untold stories of Black Americans and the homefront during World War II, according to the park service.

 Four years later in 2004, Soskin officially became a park ranger.